Equitable vertex arboricity conjecture holds for graphs with low degeneracy: The proof of Theorem

-In what follows, we give the detailed proof of Theorem \ref{main}, the idea of which partially comes from the paper \cite{KN.2003} contributed by Kostochka and Nakprasit.
-However, we still have some quite different ideas from theirs.
-One shall realize that the equitable tree-$k$-coloring of a graph $G$ on $n$ vertices with $k\nmid n$, say $n=kt-r$ where $1\leq r\leq k-1$, cannot be directly reduced from the equitable tree-$k$-coloring of the graph $G\cup K_r$ (the reason is that in an tree-$k$-coloring of $K_r$, we do not have the good property that distinct vertices receive different colors) --- but we can do so for the equitable $k$-coloring, that was Kostochka and Nakprasit had done in their paper \cite{KN.2003}.

-\proof[\emph{Proof of Theorem \ref{main}}] Since 1-degenerate graphs are forests and it is trivial to conclude that every forest admits an equitably tree-$k$-colorable for every integer $k\geq 1$.
-Therefore we assume $d\geq 2$ in the following.
+\proof[\emph{\textbf{Proof of Theorem \ref{main}}}] Since 0-degenerate graphs or 1-degenerate graphs are forests and it is trivial that every forest admits an equitably tree-$k$-colorable for every integer $k\geq 1$, we assume $d\geq 2$.

-If $|G|\leq 2$, then the result is trivial.
-We now proceed the proof by induction on the order (i.e., the number of vertices) of $G$.
-At the current stage, we are given a $d$-degenerate graph with order $n$, and the induction hypothesis assumes that the theorem holds for every $d$-degenerate graph with order less than $n$.
+We proceed by induction on $|V(G)|$.
+If $|V(G)|\leq 2$, then the result is trivial.
+So we assume that the result holds for every $d$-degenerate graph on less than $n$ vertices, and work on a $d$-degenerate graph on $n$ vertices with $k(t-1)< n\leq kt$, where $t$ is a positive integer.

-In the following we assume that $k(t-1)< n\leq kt$.
 If $t=2$ (resp.\,$t=1$), then we arbitrarily partition the vertices of $G$ into $k$ subsets such that each of them has either one or two vertices (resp.\,at most one vertex).
 Clearly, this partition is an equitable tree-$k$-coloring of $G$.
 Hence we assume $t\geq 3$, and precisely, let $n=kt-r$, where $0\leq r< k$.
 We now claim that

 Since $G$ is $d$-degenerate, there is a vertex $x$ with $\D_G(x)\leq d$.
-By the induction hypothesis, $G-x$ has an equitably tree-$k$-coloring $c$.
-Since $|G-x|=kt-(r+1)\geq k(t-1)$, exactly $r+1$ color classes of $c$ are of size $t-1$ and other color classes are of size $t$.
-If $d<2(r+1)$, then among those $r+1$ color classes, there is at least one contains at most one neighbor of $x$.
-In such a case we collect $x$ into this color class and obtain an equitably tree-$k$-coloring of $G$.
-Hence \eqref{bound-r} holds.
+By the induction hypothesis, $G-x$ has an equitable tree-$k$-coloring $c$.
+Since $|V(G-x)|=kt-(r+1)\geq k(t-1)$, exactly $r+1$ color classes of $c$ are of size $t-1$ and other color classes are of size $t$.
+If $d<2(r+1)$, then among those $r+1$ color classes of size $t-1$, there is at least one having at most one neighbor of $x$.
+In such a case we move $x$ into this color class and get an equitably tree-$k$-coloring of $G$.
+Hence we assume \eqref{bound-r}.